Ever heard of pipeline marketing? This conversion-focused marketing strategy can help you focus on revenue, as opposed to lead generation.

-Pipeline marketing and proper connection of your leads and revenue means you bump up the campaigns, channels and keywords that are working hardest for you.
+Pipeline marketing and proper connection of your leads and revenue mean you bump up the campaigns, channels and keywords that are working hardest for you.

-Pipeline marketing, like any good campaign, starts with clearly defined goals.
-Once you know what you want to achieve, you set out how you will achieve it.
+Pipeline marketing, like any good marketing strategy, starts with clearly defined goals.
+Once you know what you want to achieve, you can set out how you will achieve it.

 What do you want to achieve with your marketing?
 “Making more money” isn’t a goal.
 Create measurable and actionable goals that are ambitious but still achievable.